GitNickProgramming/Proj01/README.md

 ### Parser

 A lexical analyzer and bottom-up parser for a 'C-lite' language.
+The goal of this assignment is to have you write a lexical and syntax analyzer for a hypothetical programming language (roughly based on C).
+The input of your parser is a source code written in the programming language’s grammar.
+If the source code is syntactically correct your parser should display the corresponding parse tree.
+An appropriate error message should be provided otherwise.

+The expectation for this programming assignment is that you will be coding a complete parser from scratch.
+You can choose between the two approaches discussed in class: top-down or bottom-up.
+I will NOT grade solutions based on any parser generator like YACC or JavaCC, for example.

+---
 The grammar in EBNF:
+Below is the grammar for the CLite programming language specified using EBNF notation.
+Special words and symbols are highlighted for easy identification (better seen in color).
+Assume that this PL is NOT case-sensitive.

 ```
 <program>           →   int main ( ) { <declaration>+ <statement>+ }